dmitriyklyuzov/kubernetes-refresher/README.md

 **Deployment** - blueprint for a Pod, abstraction of a Pod
 * used for stateLESS applications
 * you create Deployments rather than working with Pods directly
-* you can scale the number of replicas you need
+* you can scale the number of replicas you need using a replicaset
 * databases can’t be replicated using Deployments

 **StatefulSet** - component for stateFULL Applications